alttch/eva3/doc/items.rst

 Devices
 -------

-Multiple units, sensors and multiupdates can be merged in logical groups called **devices**.
+Multiple cvars, units, sensors and multiupdates can be merged in logical groups called **devices**.
 It's completely up to you how to merge items into device, but it's recommended to keep them in one or several separate groups.

 Device templates are stored in *runtime/tpl* folder in JSON format.